 - Voltage fluctuation on either side is harmful.
 It accelerates or decelerates the speed of the machine.

 Hazards arising out of ‘borrowed’ neutrals:

-- In borrowing of neutral by tapping or otherwise, hazards arise if the size of neutral conductor is changed in new line or any discontinuity is left somewhere or if that line becomes the return path of normal load current.
+- In borrowing of neutral by tapping or otherwise, hazards arise if the size of the neutral conductor is changed in a new line or any discontinuity is left somewhere or if that line becomes the return path of normal load current.

 Lock out and tag out:

 Lockout and Tag out procedure is also required to prevent accidents from unexpected starting or operation of any switch, starter, motor, equipment, etc. The procedure of lockout should include:

 - Before locking or tagging, inform the concerned operators and users that line, switch, valve, or equipment will be isolated or de-energized and give them time to complete or stop their work.